 Who can enroll in a Massachusetts Medigap plan?

-How do Massachusetts’s Medigap plans work?
+How do Medigap plans work in Massachusetts?

 As we said, plans are laid out differently than the majority of Medigap plans in other states.
 In Massachusetts, there are only 3* standardized Medigap plans to choose from.
-This narrowing of key plans actually makes it easier to select Medigap coverage.
+This narrowing of key plans makes it easier to select Medigap coverage.
 In other states, it can be confusing to choose between the multiple plan options.

 Comparing Massachusetts Medigap plans